kyxmistrov/Questionnaire/README.md

 ---

-## 👨‍💻 Автор
+## 👨‍💻 Author

-Игорь Кухмистров
+Igor Kukhmistrov
 ---

-## 📌 Примечание
+## 📌 Notes

-Проект собран как монорепозиторий:
-- frontend и backend развиваются отдельно
-- общая структура в одном GitHub репозитории
+This project is structured as a monorepository:

+frontend and backend are developed separately both are stored in a single GitHub repository